tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 This option only works for database connections.
 You can add databases from localhost, Azure, MySQL, your server, and many options more.

+### Power Query

+Power Query is a big feature in Power BI that allows to make data transformations.
+This is useful when adding your data source to your project, so you can perform the typical data cleaning, filtering, or curation before going ahead with your reports.

+It extracts data from any data source.

+It has transformations like merging, combining, cleaning, or enhancing data.

+It loads all data, so they can be processed or analyzed in Power BI.

+### Common Data Transformations

+You can apply the following data transformations:

+- Add columns
+- Divide columns
+- Filter data
+- Change data type
+- Replace values
+- Add queries
+- Combine queries

+Power BI has data type inference that you customize so for example your data imported from Excel or CSV will likely have an appropriate data type.
+Data types are required to work with Power BI.
+If you don't have a relational database already then you will likely have to make more work on this data transformation stage.

 ## References

 [1] Microsoft.
 (2022).
 Power BI on Microsoft Learn.
 Microsoft Docs.
 Retrieved